Photo: North Carolina basketball coach Dean Smith with Charlie Scott in 2011.

 That answer was taken from words he penned in “Letter from a Birmingham jail” in 1963.
 King also wrote, “justice too long delayed is justice denied.”

-Daugherty did not wait for alumni approval to recruit 44 black players from the segregated South – with a 68-percent graduation rate in an era before the academic supports systems that are now in pace in college athletic departments – between 1959 and 1972 (his last season.)
+Daugherty did not wait for alumni approval to recruiting 44 black players from the segregated South between 1959 and 1972 (his last season).
+The southern recruits graduated at a 68-percent rate in an era before the academic supports systems that are now in pace in college athletic departments.

 Among those southern black recruits escaping segregation were College Football Hall of Famers Bubba Smith of Beaumont, Tx., George Webster of Anderson, S.C., and Gene Washington of La Porte, Tx.
 Also, though, another unknown player was Clifton Roaf of Pine Bluff, Ark.
 He never played a down due to an injury but capitalized on his academic opportunity.
 He recently retired after 40 years as a dentist in his hometown.